-Proposition 4 Every basis uniquely determines its associated dictionary.
-Consequently, the simplex algorithm fails to terminate if and only if it cycles.
+FACT: The simplex algorithm fails to terminate if and only if it cycles.
 The simplex algorithms can only cycle between degenerate dictionaries (or tableaus) with each dictionary (or tableau) in the cycle being associated with the same basic feasible solution and objective value.